-A report shows that many Americans are concerned about living with dementia down the line.
+Research shows many Americans are concerned about living with dementia down the line.
+But many aren't up to speed on the science-backed factors that help reduce dementia risk.

 Americans are deeply worried about developing dementia, yet few have taken scientifically-proven preventative steps to protect their brains, according to a new report.